 Translated from German this bestseller is a perfect summer read to accompany you on your French vacation.
 Set on a floating barge on the Seine this is a beautiful novel about the power of books and a lost love.

 If you have seen the film Julie and Julia this book will be a must-read.
-Telling the story of Julia’s move to France at the age of 36 and her transformation into the internationally renowned expert on French cuisine.
+Telling the story of Julia Child and her move to France at the age of 36 and her subsequent transformation into the internationally renowned expert on French cuisine.

 Almost finished her backpacking adventure around Europe Sarah is about to return home to Australia when a chance meeting in Bucharest is about to change her life forever.
 A visit to spend a week in Paris with the Frenchman she met ends in some hilarious adventures and a girl falling in love with French culture and life.